-- With respect to the President and the Group CEO, given the overall responsibility of business execution of the Nomura Group, the basic amount of the Annual Bonus is calculated based on the level of achievement in actual value against the target value regarding ROE.
-In addition, Total Compensation (hereafter "TC"), including the Base Salary and the Annual Bonus, is determined by considering, as needed, qualitative evaluation etc. by the Compensation Committee. - With respect to the Directors and Executive Officers other than the Group CEO, their Annual Bonus and TC are determined based on the ones of the Group CEO, reflecting individual roles and responsibilities, respective jurisdiction's regulations and compensation level etc. in addition to other qualitative elements. - < Actual value regarding the performance indicator used for the calculation of the Yearly Bonus for FY 2022> - Performance Indicator ROE - Target value 8.0% - Actual value for FY 2022 5.1% - (4) Yearly Bonus of Director of the audit committee member and Outside Directors - With respect to the Director of the audit committee member and Outside Directors are out of scope of the Annual Bonus in order to keep independency from business execution. - (5) Matters relating to Non-Monetary Compensation (equity-linked compensation)
+With respect to the President and the Group CEO, given the overall responsibility of business execution of the Nomura Group, the basic amount of the Annual Bonus is calculated based on the level of achievement in actual value against the target value regarding ROE.
+In addition, Total Compensation (hereafter "TC"), including the Base Salary and the Annual Bonus, is determined by considering, as needed, qualitative evaluation etc. by the Compensation Committee.

+With respect to the Directors and Executive Officers other than the Group CEO, their Annual Bonus and TC are determined based on the ones of the Group CEO, reflecting individual roles and responsibilities, respective jurisdiction's regulations and compensation level etc. in addition to other qualitative elements.

+<Actual value regarding the performance indicator used for the calculation of the Yearly Bonus for FY 2023>

+- Performance Indicator ROE

+- Target value 8.0%

+- Actual value for FY 2023 3.1%

+(4) Yearly Bonus of Director of the audit committee member and Outside Directors

+With respect to the Director of the audit committee member and Outside Directors are out of scope of the Annual Bonus in order to keep independency from business execution.

+(5) Matters relating to Non-Monetary Compensation (equity-linked compensation)

 The Company sets half of the amount of the Yearly Bonus of the Directors and Executive Officers.
-In principle, equity-linked compensation (Restricted Stock Unit ("RSU"), Notional Stock Unit ("NSU")) that falls under the Non-Monetary Compensation is used for payment of the amount.
+In principle, equity-linked compensation (Restricted Stock Unit ("RSU") that falls under the Non-Monetary Compensation is used for payment of the amount.

-- (6) Outline of current Deferred Compensation Awards. - <RSU awards> - Settled in Nomura's common stock. - Graded vesting period is set as three years in principle. - It is introduced as the Deferred Compensation since the fiscal year ended March 31, 2018.
-In principle, it has been granted in May every year. - <NSU awards> - Linked to the price of Nomura's common stock and cash-settled. - Same as RSU awards, graded vesting period is set as three years in principle. - Following the introduction of RSU as a principle vehicle in 2,018 NSU awards are less commonly used in Nomura.
-Same as RSU awards, in principle, it has been granted in May every year.
+- (6) Outline of current Deferred Compensation Awards. - <RSU awards> - Settled in Nomura's common stock. - Graded vesting period requiring service to Nomura typically over three years. - Introduced as the main form of deferred stock-based compensation award since the year ended March 31, 2018. - In principle, it has been granted in May every year. - <Notional Stock Unit ("NSU") awards> - Linked to the price of the Company's common stock Cash-settled in local currency. - Graded vesting period requiring service to Nomura typically over three years.. - Following the introduction of RSU as a principle vehicle in 2018 NSU awards are less commonly used in Nomura. - Same as RSU awards, in principle, it has been granted in May every year.